Sneezry/StackOrientedObjectNotation/README.md

 # Stack Oriented Object Notation

 SOON (Stack Oriented Object Notation) is a data-interchange format.
-It is easy for low-level programming langage to parse, and easy to convert from JSON.
+It is easy for low-level programming languages to parse, and easy to convert from JSON.

 ## Online Playground